TertiusRoach/development-portfolio_1.00/src/front-end/README.md

 Each file format has a distinct purpose, and through experience, I've discovered that the choice of format significantly influences the outcome based on specific requirements.

+ICO Files: Default Resolution = **256x256**
-Ideal for small graphical representations, typically used as website or application icons: Default Resolution = **256x256**.
+Ideal for small graphical representations, typically used as website or application icons.

+GIF Files: Default Resolution = **500x500**
-Suited for simple animations, logos, and images with limited colors, providing a lightweight solution: Default Resolution = **500x500**.
+Suited for simple animations, logos, and images with limited colors, providing a lightweight solution.

+SVG Files: Default Resolution = **500x500**
-Perfect for scalable graphics, such as logos and icons, as it maintains clarity at various sizes without loss of quality: Default Resolution = **500x500**.
+Perfect for scalable graphics, such as logos and icons, as it maintains clarity at various sizes without loss of quality.

+JPG Files: Default Resolution = **1280x720 (720p)**
-Well-suited for photographs and images with complex details, balancing quality and compression for efficient storage: Default Resolution = **1280x720 (720p)**.
+Well-suited for photographs and images with complex details, balancing quality and compression for efficient storage.

+PNG Files: Default Resolution = **3840x2160 (2160p)**
-Well-suited for images requiring transparency and sharp details, commonly used for web graphics and logos: Default Resolution = **3840x2160 (2160p)**.
+Well-suited for images requiring transparency and sharp details, commonly used for web graphics and logos.

+MP4 Files: Default Specifications = **1920x1080 (1080p, 25fps)**
-Excellent for video content, supporting high-quality compression with broad compatibility across platforms: Default Specifications = **1920x1080 (1080p, 25fps)**.
+Excellent for video content, supporting high-quality compression with broad compatibility across platforms.

 ---